 I now have just about everything I need to complete the rebuild; except time.
 With work and other cars I think it will be at least another couple of years before it is finished unfortunately (Peter Voigt Nov 2004).

 Retained November 2005.

 Invoice undated (sold to 'Lawrence', colour 'Red').
-Graeme Lawrence (NZ) and repainted yellow before its first race: won NZ Gold Star race at Bay Park Dec 1971, intended for 1972 Tasman races but crashed at R1 Jan 1972 and written off.
-The tub was crushed at Hamilton tip
+Graeme Lawrence (NZ) and repainted yellow before its first race.
+Won the NZ Gold Star race at Bay Park in December 1971, and was intended for 1972 Tasman races but crashed at the first race, at Pukekohe in January 1972, in the incident that took the life of Bryan Faloon.
+Lawrence was severely injured: he broke one leg, suffered multiple fractures in the other, and broke both wrists.
+The Lola was written off and the tub crushed at Hamilton tip.

 Some surviving components of this car were acquired by Reg Cook (NZ) and sold to David Manton (NZ) late 1989.
 Together with some parts of HU4, and some remains of HU16, this "package" was sold to Frank Lyons (Felsted, Essex) September 2001.

 Invoice undated (sold to 'Allen', colour 'Green').
 To Neil Allen but crashed badly when the brakes failed while testing at Surfers Paradise in late December 1971, leaving Allen with a broken ankle and burns on his back.
 The Lola was rebuilt on a new monocoque and sold to Bob Muir (Burwood, Australia), who raced it in the Australian Tasman races in February 1972, then in two Gold Star races, and then took it to the US for four races.
 It returned to Australia and was acquired by Pat Burke Racing for Warwick Brown to race in the 1973 Tasman series, but crashed in practice at Surfers Paradise and was written off.